Kong/analytics-agent-ruby/README.md

 end
 ```

-For Rails 4, use `application.rb` as such:
+In rails 4, put the `config.middleware.use` line in the `application.rb` file.

 ### Sinatra